-Candidates for tenure at Brown must show evidence of outstanding scholarship.
+Candidates for tenure and promotion at Brown must show evidence of outstanding scholarship.
 They must also be highly effective teachers, and be positive contributors to faculty governance as well as to the intellectual life of their department, university, and profession.
-Demonstrated ability in teaching and service are necessary but not sufficient conditions for tenure.
+Demonstrated ability in teaching and service are necessary but not sufficient conditions for tenure and for subsequent promotion to Professor.

 Peer esteem, both within and outside the university, is a valuable indicator of scholarly ability and achievement.
-Established scholars who come to Brown with tenure must be widely recognized as leaders in their disciplines.
-Younger scholars must have achieved a level of scholarly accomplishment and recognition that stands on its own, and moreover signifies great promise.
-In either case, the quality and not the quantity of scholarly production should be paramount.
+In all cases, it is important to consider the quality and not only the quantity of scholarly production.
 (Faculty Rules and Regulations, Part 1, Section 2, VI.B.1.c)